IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <img src="images/4-2.png" width="800" />

-Here we can see CVE scan files generated, one for every microservice image in our qotd application.
+One CSV scan file should be generated for every microservice image in our qotd application.

 **[Go to top](#top)**